Tribute to the Coaches who shaped me…

-Post successful completion of 1000 km Ultra Spice Race, I was 100% sure to train under a coach for any further event.
-The strong conviction behind this was due to the fact that a coach has already been through the journey you are planning to take on and can prepare you the best for the event.
-He wants you not to repeat the mistakes he did and he passes on his experience to make sure that you don’t.
+Post successful completion of 1000 km Ultra Spice Race in Jan 2017, I decided to train under a coach for any further event.
+The strong conviction behind this was the fact that a coach has already been through the journey you are planning to undertake.
+He will prevent you to do any mistakes which can affect your performance and he passes on his experience to make sure that you excel.

-Race Around Austria (RAA) was the first gigantic challenge in front of me and another thing which made this challenge even tougher was the limited preparation time of 4 months, which included the monsoon period as well.
+Race Around Austria (RAA) was the first challenge in front of me and limited training time of 04 months made this challenge even tougher.
 At this critical juncture, ‘IRONMAN’ Chaitanya Velhal (Chai) came to the rescue and trained me for the event.
-My confidence level shot up when I see happiness in his eyes, seeing the improvement in my performance.
-And it’s an icing on the cake when your coach himself accompanies you to Austria for the event to obviate any failure.
+My confidence level shot up when I saw happiness in his eyes, seeing the improvement in my performance.
+And it’s an icing on the cake is when your coach himself accompanies you to Austria for the event to motivate you.
 RAA was a great success and thanks to Chai for every support.
-Divya Tate (Director, Inspire India) was the crew chief for the team and her crewing experience in the international races was of great help in finalizing a workable plan.
+Divya Tate (Director, Inspire India) was the crew chief for the team and her crewing experience in the international races was instrumental in finalizing a successful plan.

 Later on, I did the 1750 km Ultra Spice Race.
 This race was a litmus test; to decide whether to participate in RAAM or not.
 But thankfully it went amazingly well.
 Ultra Spice Race was a wonderful learning experience and the decision to go ahead for RAAM became concrete.

 The biggest dream for any ultra-cyclist is to be a RAAM finisher.
 Preparations were now on for the ultimate challenge, which is also known as ‘The Monster RAAM’ among the international ultra-cycling community.
 Preparations for such a big event require detailed planning and absolute flawless execution.
 Catering for contingencies is also a part of planning.
 This goal demands dedicated efforts, not only from the rider, but also his complete team and the coach plays a pivotal role in orchestrating the strategy.
-My earlier part of RAAM training was initiated by Miten Thakkar (Cyclozeal).
+My initial part of RAAM training was initiated by Miten Thakkar (Cyclozeal).
 He primed me with the challenge in front and guided me in the initial planning for the event.
-His RAAM crewing experience with Mahajan Brothers in 2015 and Team Sahyadri in 2017 was a big asset in planning my training.
+His RAAM crewing experience with Mahajan Brothers in 2015 and Team Sahyadri in 2017 was a big asset for sure.

-I have been lucky on this front that I have always been in safe hands in my ultra-cycling journey.
+I have been lucky to be in safe hands during the ultra-cycling journey.
 They have taught me different facets of cycling and I believe I have tried my best to be a good student who imbibes it all.

-A good coach understands the pulse of his athlete and knows how to push the athlete to his limit to extract the best out of him.
+A good coach understands the pulse of his athlete and knows how to push the athlete to his limit.
 He ensures the athlete is motivated and is developed; not only physically but mentally as well.
-He directly interacts with the crew members and involves them in decision making.
+He directly interacts with the complete team as well and stays invested in team building as well.
 He loves to see his athlete achieve their aim.